-These results are based on a survey of 2,729 Americans currently employed at companies with over 500 employees, conducted by Kantar Financial Services.

-The respondents are distributed across the US geographically as well as proportionally across 26 industry sectors based on those industries' relative size.
-The survey ran from November 6, 2019 to December 17, 2019.
+These results are based on a survey of 2,729 Americans currently employed at companies with over 500 employees.
+The respondents are distributed across the US geographically as well as proportionally across 26 industry sectors based on their relative size.
+The survey ran from November 12, 2019 to December 19, 2019.
 Citations of this report should read "Salary Finance's 2nd Annual Report, Salary Finance Inc, 2020."